 Switch Function Function according to switch setting Switch setting timing Units that require switch setting Note.2

-OFF ON OFF ON ОС os
+OFF ON OFF ON ос os

 1 С С

-2 Model selection See the table below (Note 4) Before being
+2 Model selection See the table below Before being energized

-3 (
+3 ,

 4

 SW5 5 Low-noise mode selection Capacity priority mode(Note 3) Low-noise mode Before being energized A -

 6 - - - - - -

 7 Model selection See the table below (Note 4).
 Before being energized В В

-8 - - -
+8 - - - - - -

-9 - - - - -
+9 - - - - - -

 10 - - - - -

-- 1) Unless otherwise specified, leave the switch to OFF where indicated by "-," which may be set to OFF for a reason. - 2) A: Only the switch on either the OC or OS needs to be set for the setting to be effective on both units. - B: The switches on both the OC and OS need to be set to the same setting for the setting to be effective. - C: The setting is effective for the unit on which the setting is made. - 3) When set to the capacity priority mode and if the following conditions are met, the quiet mode will terminate, and the unit will go back into the normal operation mode.

-Cooling-only/Cooling-main: Outside temperature is high or high pressure is high.

-Heating-only/Heating-main: Outside temperature is low or low pressure is low. (page 22)
+- 1) Unless otherwise specified, leave the switch to OFF where indicated by "-," which may be set to OFF for a reason. - 2) A: Only the switch on either the OC or OS needs to be set for the setting to be effective on both units. - B: The switches on both the OC and OS need to be set to the same setting for the setting to be effective. - C: The setting is effective for the unit on which the setting is made. - 3) When set to the capacity priority mode and if the following conditions are met, the quiet mode will terminate, and the unit will go back into the normal operation mode. - Cooling-only/Cooling-main: Outside temperature is high or high pressure is high. - Heating-only/Heating-main: Outside temperature is low or low pressure is low. (page 22) - 4) The table below summarizes the factory settings for dipswitches SW5-1 through SW5-4, and SW5-7.
+The factory setting for all other dipswitches is OFF.